JhanPerez32/NF_GameDev_Exam/README.md

 Overview:

-- It can be used for Ground or Air based on how the turret was setup.
-Its unique spray-and-pray mechanic unleashes a wide spread of bullets, saturating the target area rather than locking on to individual enemies.
+- Its unique SPRAY-and-PRAY mechanic unleashes a wide spread of bullets, saturating the target area rather than locking on to individual enemies.

 Key Features: